Sultonov-557/nix2/docs/faq.md

 **A:** You can add your own packages and configurations in your host-specific directory (`nix/hosts/your-hostname/`).
 This is the best place to put things that are unique to your machine.

-### Q: Where did the name "Nixul" come from?

-**A:** It's a play on "Nix" and "soul" (or "ghoul").
-The idea is that you're changing the "soul" of your OS with Flavors.
-Plus, it sounds cool.

 ### Q: How can I help?

 **A:** We're so glad you asked!
 Check out our [contributing guide](./contributing.md) to learn how you can get involved.